Keymaster65/copper2go/README.md

     * `docker run -d -p 59665:59665 -e C2G_CONFIG="$(cat config.json)" -d --pull always --name copper2go --rm registry.hub.docker.com/keymaster65/copper2go:v2.0`

 R## More Motivation
 COPPER was developed as an Orchestration Engine.
-For more that 10 years now, in 2021, many high performance systems are in production.
-The Online Configuration capability of this workflow engine is used seldom.
+For more than 10 years now, in 2021, many high performance systems are in production.
+The Online Configuration capability of this workflow engine Fixis used seldom.
 To fill this gap, by using this feature as a main concept, copper2go was developed.
 By adding connectors, the development of Orchestration Services will become easier for Java developers.